FelixOnline/v2/content/articles/2011-10-20-the-hell-of-heaven.md

 subtitle: >
   Is paradise all it's cracked up to be?
 date: "2011-10-20 22:11:22 +0100"

 # Attributes from Felix Online V1
 id: "1568"
 old_path: /comment/1568/the-hell-of-heaven
 aliases:
  - /comment/1568/the-hell-of-heaven
+imported: true
+comments:
+ - Your point on the eventual weariness of infinity is something I mulled over for many years Im a Muslim and came to the conclusion that its only valid if what is available for us to do and experience in the hereafter is limited Islam teaches that the Hereafter is enduring and in Heaven your supply is endless and infinite And since there is always something new to do you will never become bored and your heaven will not become hell If you do begin to wonder how could there be so many new things for you to do well if infinity in time exists in the hereafter then its equally logical to have infinity of new experiences and things to do in itI dont know why people must exert themselves to mention virgins in paradise at the first instance of the mention of Islam but I guess whats always on the mind tends to be spoken most P The highlight of Paradise is mentioned as seeing God since I like talking about this a lot Im going to defy the word limit and continue on a new comment D

 # Article Taxonomies
 categories:
  - comment
 tags:
+authors:
+ - felix

+# Homepage control params
 headline: true
 featured: true